namanbarkiya/Docker-NodeJS-App-Article/README.md

 [![tests](https://github.com/madhums/node-express-mongoose-demo/actions/workflows/test.yml/badge.svg)](https://github.com/madhums/node-express-mongoose-demo/actions/workflows/test.yml)

-# Nodejs Express Mongoose Demo
+# PBL Project for Docker and Jest

 This is a demo application illustrating various features used in everyday web development, with a fine touch of best practices.
 The demo app is a blog application where users can signup, create an article, delete an article and add comments etc.